 The printer uses a ZPL printer configuration status label to report the printer's configuration status for both EPL and ZPL operations.
 The ZPL style label provides a more intuitive and functionally descriptive naming conventions than the EPL style printer status label.
-Operational status (darkness, speed, media type, etc.), installed printer options (network, interface settings, cutter, etc.), and printer description information (serial number, model name, firmware version, etc.), are all included on the status label.
-See Printing a Test (Printer Configuration) Label on page 24.
-See Appendix: ZPL Configuration on page 97 for detail on printer configuration and the ZPL commands that control the printer settings listed on the Printer Configuration Status Label.
+Operational status (darkness, speed, media type, etc.), installed printer options (network, interface settings, cutter, etc.) and printer description information (serial number, model name, firmware version, etc.) are all includes on the status label.
+See Printing a Test (Printer Configuration) Label on page 19 to print this label.
+See Appendix: ZPL Configuration on page 87 for detail on printer configuration and the ZPL commands that control the printer settings listed on the Printer Configuration Status Label.

-To get an EPL style printer configuration status label, send the printer the EPL U command.
-See the EPL programmer's guide for more information on the various EPL U commands and interpreting the settings displayed on these labels.
+To get an EPL style printer configuration status label, send the printer the EPL $\mathbf{U}$ command.
+See the EPL programmer's guide for more information on the various EPL $\mathbf{U}$ commands and interpreting the settings displayed on these labels.